Installing rTASSEL

 You may need to have root privileges when performing this so you may

-need to add sudo
+need to add sudo to the prior command.

 If you need additional steps on how to perform these actions, detailed information can be found using the following links, depending on your OS: